quantum-tinkerer/pymablock/docs/source/tutorial/bilayer_graphene.md

 sympy.init_printing(use_latex="mathjax")
 ```

-Note that we only use a limited number of sympy's features, namely the [symbols](https://docs.sympy.org/latest/tutorials/intro-tutorial/gotchas.html#symbols), [matrices](https://docs.sympy.org/latest/tutorials/intro-tutorial/matrices.html), and [coordinate systems](https://docs.sympy.org/latest/modules/physics/vector/vectors.html).
 Now we are ready to define all the parameters and the hamiltonian $H$

 ```{code-cell} ipython3
 k_x, k_y, t_1, t_2, m = symbols("k_x k_y t_1 t_2 m", real=True)